 If the post doesn’t have any headings and subheadings I don’t try to read the post.
 Because the post makes me feel overwhelmed.

-This is a human psychology.
+This is human psychology.
 When we read things on the print we don’t feel overwhelmed.
 I think most of the on-screen readers feel like me.

 So, it is very much essential to break your post body into headings and subheadings to make it easy to read for your readers.